sandokim/DeeplearningKnowledge/readme.md

 histogram matching, the intensity distributions of the training volumes used in each iteration, to the ones of other randomly chosen scans belonging to the dataset.

+### Testing

+A Previously unseen MRI volume can be segmented by processing it in a feed- forward manner through the network.
+The output of the last convolutional layer, after soft-max, consists of a probability map for background and foreground.
+The voxels having higher probability (> 0:5) to belong to the foreground than to the background are considered part of the anatomy.

 # CNN Properties